glbala87/ELLA_tool/README.md

 Configuration at a specific level "override" the more general ones.

 Frequency values in global or genepanel common are defined with one set for AD genes, and another for non-AD genes.
-For frequencies defined at the gene level, the AD/non-AD distinction is intrinsic.
+For frequencies defined at the gene level, it's not relevant to distingiush between AD/non-AD, as this is defined by the phenotypes of the gene as defined in the genepanel.

-At genepanel common/gene level one can choose to override only internal or external, and either AD and non-AD blocks.
+At genepanel common/gene level one can choose to override internal or external, and either AD and non-AD blocks.

+### global config
+See api/config.py at key 'variant_criteria' > 'genepanel_config':
+- freq_cutoff_groups
+  - AD
+    - internal
+    -  external
+  - default
+    - internal
+    - external
+- disease_mode
+- last_exon_important

+### genepanel (common) at key 'data'
+- freq_cutoff_groups
+  - AD
+    - internal
+    - external
+  - default
+    - internal
+    - external
+- disease_mode
+- last_exon_important

+### genepanel (gene specific) at key 'data'
+- genes
+  - BRCA1
+    - freq_cutoffs
+      -  internal
+      - external
+    - disease_mode
+    - last_exon_important
+  - ...

 ### API documentation